oliverbejj/mchacks11-fork-/README.md

-Expense Keeper Web App
+# Expense Keeper Web App

 Welcome to the Expense Keeper web app!
-Originally developed during the McHacks11 hackathon, our team set out to create a user-friendly tool to help manage expenses.
-I initially led the front-end development during the hackathon.
-Despite facing challenges that prevented us from completing the project, I revisited it later to rewrite and gain a better understanding of the backend.
-The updated backend code, available in the backend2 file, reflects this effort.
+Originally developed during the McHacks11 hackathon, our team aimed to create a user-friendly tool for efficient expense management.
+While I initially led the front-end development during the hackathon, we encountered challenges that hindered project completion.
+Subsequently, I revisited the project to rewrite and enhance the backend, resulting in the improved backend code available in the `backend2` file.

-Features (Work in Progress)
+## Features (Work in Progress)

-User Authentication: Secure user accounts and logins to ensure data privacy.
-Expense Tracking: Record and categorize your expenses for better financial management.
+- **Expense Tracking:** Record and categorize your expenses to facilitate better financial management.
-Data Visualization: Visual representation of expense trends to aid in financial analysis.
-Customization: Personalize categories and preferences to suit individual needs.
+- **Customization:** Personalize categories and preferences to suit individual needs.

-Technologies Used
+## Technologies Used

+### Frontend
+- HTML
+- CSS
-Frontend: HTML, CSS, JavaScript (Bootstrap)
+- JavaScript (Bootstrap)

+### Backend
+- FastAPI
-Backend: FastAPI, SQLAlchemy
+- SQLAlchemy

+Feel free to explore the code and contribute to the development of this evolving Expense Keeper web app!
+Your feedback and contributions are highly appreciated.